Muhsin Abu-Tabikh: After the revolution

 Abu-Tabikh was one of the members of the Iraqi delegation that arrived in Mecca on March 9, 1921, to meet with Sharif Hussein and ask him to appoint his son as king of Iraq.
-He accompanied Fasil I when he first arrived in Basra on June 23, 1921.
+He accompanied Faisal I when he first arrived in Basra on June 23, 1921.
 After the formation of the Iraqi government, he moved his residence to Baghdad and married Saniyah Al-Sandoq, the sister of Iraqi archaeologist Izz al-Din Al-Sandoq.
 Under the monarchy, he was a member of the Iraqi senate until it was overthrown by the 1958 revolution.
 He stopped his political activity after the 1958 revolution, which had seized most of the agricultural lands that belonged to his family as part of agrarian reform law at that time.
 However, the republican revolutionaries had a great deal of respect and appreciation for him, and he remained a respected and honored figure in his old age.
 Muhsin Abu-Tabikh died in Baghdad in 1961.